Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## IMPORTANT INFO: Non-200 HTTP Status Codes going live in July!

+We were delayed previously from deploying the support for non-200 HTTP status codes, but the current plan is that we'll be rolling that out at some point in July.

+Please check https://github.com/Bungie-net/api/issues/895 for more information, and make sure that your code can support non-200 HTTP status codes by the time July comes around!

 ## 2019-03-19 Destiny API v2.3.5, Small Changes

 ## [2.3.5] - 2019-03-19